Quacker1234567/Stock-Sentiment-Research/README.md

 - Determine if positive or negative sentiment correlates with short-term price movements.
 - Compare predictive accuracy across different market sectors.
 - Provide a reproducible framework for combining sentiment analysis with financial data.

+This code was written during high school as part of the AP Capstone Research Program.
+Due to time constraints and a lack of experience, the model exhibits some inefficiencies and lacks sufficient data.